Cowpeas: Uses, Benefits, Side Effects and More By Dr. Smita Barode

 Some of the potential benefits of cowpeas are described as under:

-Diabetes is a metabolic disorder characterised by increased blood glucose, and there has been growing interest in testing the potential of plant parts for managing diabetes.
-Barnes et al. conducted a study in 2015 which provides evidence of cowpeas as potential anti-diabetic agents.
+Diabetes is a metabolic disorder characterized by increased blood glucose, and there has been growing interest in testing the potential of plant parts for managing diabetes.
+Barnes et al. conducted a study in 2015 that provides evidence of cowpeas as potential anti-diabetic agents.
 The anti-diabetic effect is attributed to the presence of cowpea protein molecules similar to insulin obtained from the pancreas of cows and pigs.
 This indicates that the consumption of cowpeas may manage diabetes.
 However, more human clinical trials should be conducted to ascertain these claims.3

 Hypertension or high blood pressure is defined as systolic blood pressure >130mmHg and/or diastolic blood pressure >80mmHg.
 Hypertension is majorly managed by the use of drugs called ACE inhibitors, which work by relaxing arteries and veins and reducing blood pressure.
 ACE is an enzyme (angiotensin-converting enzyme), which acts as a vasoconstrictor (substance that increases blood pressure).
 The inhibition of this enzyme will help reduce blood pressure.
 Renhart et al., 2014 conducted a study identifying a dipeptide from cowpeas with antihypertensive (blood pressure-reducing) properties similar to ACE inhibitors.
 Therefore, cowpeas may have the potential to manage high blood pressure, but we need more studies to assess these claims in humans.4